If you suspect someone may be committing fraud against Centrelink, Medicare or Child Support, you should report it.

 - continuing to get a welfare payment for a person who has died or left your care

 - not telling us you left Australia while receiving a payment – either on a trip or to live

 Fraud committed against our health programs may include:

 - making Medicare claims for services you did not receive

 - using an invalid concession card

-- forging prescriptions for Pharmaceutical Benefits Scheme (PBS) medicines
+- forging prescriptions for Pharmaceutical Benefits Scheme (PBS) medicine

-- taking or sending PBS medicine overseas that isn’t for their personal use or the personal use of someone travelling with them
+- taking or sending PBS medicine overseas that’s not for you or someone you’re travelling with

 Child support fraud

 - making false or misleading statements

 - not telling us about income and assets, or under declaring them